UWC2-PYTHON/ProgrammingInPython/source/modules/Async.rst

 Either HTTP or WebSocket can generate many small requests to the server, which async is good for, but WebSocket pretty much requires an async server if you want it to scale well, as each active client is keeping a connection open.

 Also: often a web service is depending on other web services to do its task.
-Kind of nice if your web server can do other things while waiting on a third-party service.
+It is kind of nice if your web server can do other things while waiting on a third-party service.

 Client-side HTTP
 ----------------

-Another nice use for async is client side HTTP:
+Another nice use for async is client side HTTP.

 When you make an http request, there is often a substantial lag time between making the request and getting the response.

 The server receives the request, and it may have to do a fair bit of processing before it can return something -- and it takes time for the response to travel over the wire.

-With "regular" requests -- the program is halted while it's waiting for the server to do its thing. ("Blocking" -- see below)
+With "regular" requests -- the program is halted while it's waiting for the server to do its thing.
+(This is called "blocking" -- see below.)

 With async, the program can do other things while the request is waiting for the server to respond.

 Blocking
 --------

-A "Blocking" call means a function call that does not return until it is complete.
+A "blocking" call means a function call that does not return until it is complete.
 That is, an ordinary old function call:

 .. code-block:: python

     call_a_func()

 The program will stop there and wait until the function returns before moving on.
 Nothing else can happen.
 Usually this is fine, the program may not be able to do anything else until it gets the result of that function anyway.